Reset the current branch to the commit just before the last 12:

 - To view the commit history, you might use:

-. - To reset to a previous commit (dangerous, as it alters history), you might use:
+git log. - To reset to a previous commit (dangerous, as it alters history), you might use:

-. - To create a new branch from a previous commit:
+git reset --hard HEAD~1. - To create a new branch from a previous commit:

-git checkout -b new-branch HEAD~2
+git checkout -b new-branch HEAD~2.

 These references allow you to traverse the commit history easily and perform various operations on specific commits.